Breakup Letter Examples for Someone You Loved

 Dear [Name],

-I have taken time before writing this because I did not want to send a letter from a place of panic, anger or one bad conversation.
-You deserve more care than that, and so does the relationship we have had.
+I took my time before writing this because I didn’t want to send a letter in a moment of panic, anger, or after just one bad conversation.
+You deserve more thought than that, and so does the relationship we’ve shared.

-I need to be honest with you: I do not think we are moving toward the same future anymore.
-For a long time, I tried to treat that feeling as a phase, something that would pass if we loved each other enough or stopped talking about the difficult parts.
-But the more time has gone on, the clearer it has become that we want different things from life, from a relationship and from the years ahead.
+I need to be honest with you: I don’t think we’re moving toward the same future anymore.
+For a long time, I tried to treat that feeling as something that might pass if we loved each other enough or just stopped bringing up the hard parts.
+But the longer this has gone on, the clearer it’s become that we want different things from life, from a relationship, and from the years ahead.

-This is not about one argument or one mistake.
-It is not about deciding that one of us is right and the other is wrong.
-It is more painful than that, because I think we both care.
-We simply seem to keep reaching for different versions of happiness, and each time we avoid saying that out loud, we make the distance between us harder to ignore.
+This isn’t about one argument or one mistake.
+It’s not about deciding who’s right or wrong.
+It’s harder than that, because I know we both care.
+We just keep reaching for different versions of happiness, and every time we avoid saying that out loud, the distance between us gets harder to ignore.

-I have loved parts of what we shared.
-I will not pretend otherwise just because this is ending.
-I will remember [shared memory], the way we used to talk about [place / plan / habit], and the feeling that for a while we really were building something together.
+I’ve loved so much of what we’ve shared.
+I won’t pretend otherwise just because this is ending.
+I’ll remember [shared memory], the way we used to talk about [place / plan / habit], and the feeling that, for a while, we really were building something together.

-But love alone is not enough if staying together means asking one of us to become smaller, quieter or less honest about what we need.
-I do not want either of us to keep choosing the relationship out of fear of hurting the other person.
+But love alone isn’t enough if staying together means asking one of us to become smaller, quieter, or less honest about what we need.
+I don’t want either of us to keep choosing the relationship just because we’re afraid of hurting each other.

-That is why I think we need to end this now, with as much respect as we can.
+That’s why I think we need to end this now, with as much respect as we can.
 I know this may hurt to read.
 It hurts to write.
-But I would rather be honest with you than keep holding on until the care between us turns into resentment.
+But I’d rather be honest with you than keep holding on until what’s between us turns into resentment.

 You have mattered to me, and you still do.
-I hope, with time, we can both look back and know that ending this was not a failure of what we had.
-It was an honest answer to what we could no longer promise each other.
+I hope, with time, we can both look back and know that ending things wasn’t a failure.
+It was just the honest answer to what we could no longer promise each other.

 Take care of yourself,